AjayKumar4/Distributed_File_System/README.md

 To run the Distributed_File_System, First need to Run dfs_server followed by dfs_client.
 The dfs_server and dfs_client code can be executed using an IDE such as PyCharm, or by performing in the terminal . dfs_client code can be executed multiple time in the different terminal.

-To run the Server
+To run the Server in Python 3.6+

 python ./dfs_server.py

-To run the Client
+To run the Client in Python 3.6+

 python ./dfs_client.py